Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 Gestational diabetes Treatment

-Gestational Diabetes treatment will vary according to your needs, but can include any or all of the following:
+Gestational Diabetes treatment will vary according to individual circumstances, but can include any or all of the following:

 Blood Sugar Monitoring

 Your care provider may ask you to check your blood sugar level four to five times a day with a glucose monitor.
-Your health care provider will also monitor your blood sugar level during labor.
-If it is too high, your baby is at risk of hypoglycemia at birth.
+During labor, your health care provider will also monitor your blood sugar level.
+If it becomes too high, it can place the baby at risk of developing hypoglycemia at birth.

 Diet

-Diet is one of the best ways to control your blood sugar level.
+Diet is one of the best ways to control blood sugar levels.
 This often means more fruits, vegetables and whole grain foods that are high in nutrition and low in fat and calories and fewer animal products and sweets.
-Diet-controlled GD makes you essentially a typical pregnant patient with no increased risks, so it pays to see a dietician and get the best possible nutritional plan for your height, weight and nutritional needs.
+If GD is diet-controlled alone, this essentially negates any increased risks, which makes it worthwhile to see a dietician and maintain the best possible nutritional plan for your height, weight and nutritional needs.

 Exercise

-Exercise lowers your blood sugar level by using sugar for energy and increases your sensitivity to insulin, which makes the process more efficient.
-Exercise also helps prepare you for birthing and relieves the woes of pregnancy and difficulty sleeping.
-Walking, biking, swimming, housework and gardening are all good ways to exercise.
+Exercise lowers blood sugar levels by using sugar for energy and increasing sensitivity to insulin, which makes the process more efficient.
+Exercise also helps prepare the body for birthing and relieves the woes of pregnancy and difficulty sleeping.
+Walking, biking, swimming, housework and gardening are all effective, low-impact forms of exercise during pregnancy.

 Medication

 Medication is the last gestational diabetes treatment option.
-If your sugars aren’t well-controlled, insulin injections, oral medications, or a combination of both may be needed.
-Glyburide may be prescribed as an option.
+If sugars aren't well-controlled, insulin injections, oral medications, or a combination of both may be needed.
+Glyburide or a glyburide-metformin combination may be prescribed as an option.

 References